thariqramadhan/MQTTSecurity/README.md

 # MQTTSecurity
 MQTT with AES encryption and decryption.

 This project is an application of IoT (Internet of Things) by sending temperature and humidity reading data from the DHT22 sensor with NodeMCU to other NodeMCU via the MQTT mosquitto server.
 In sending data, encryption and decryption will be carried out from AES cryptography.
-Later it will be analyzed how the characteristics of data transmission through MQTT.

 Library used: